 If you receive “connection refused” when trying to connect remotely:

-To diagnose the issue, check these items in order:
+To diagnose the issue, check the service, listener, firewall, and host-based authentication file in order:

 Authentication Failed